axios/axios/README.md

     // `false` - throw SyntaxError if JSON parsing failed (Note: responseType must be set to 'json')
     silentJSONParsing: true; // default value for the current Axios version

-    // try to parse the response string as JSON even if `resposeType` is not 'json'
+    // try to parse the response string as JSON even if `responseType` is not 'json'
     forcedJSONParsing: true;

     // throw ETIMEDOUT error instead of generic ECONNABORTED on request timeouts